weaveworks-guides/weave-net-legacy/cross-cloud-ubuntu/README.md

 that connects over the weave network to the database running on your own machine.

+Note that only the AWS instance has a public IP - we initiate the connection from the local VM towards AWS, and weave then routes traffic in either direction across the link.

 ## Summary ##

 You have now used Weave to deploy an application across two hosts in